Skip Ribbon Commands

 Notification

-• For Unit 3: Tuesday 20 February
+• For Unit 3: Tuesday 18 February

-• For Unit 4: Tuesday 23 July
+• For Unit 4: Tuesday 22 July

-The list of studies being audited as well as the outcomes of each stage of the audit can be accessed by schools through the VASS: School Program > VCE > School-based Assessment Audit.
+The list of studies being audited as well as the outcomes of each stage of the audit can be accessed by schools through VASS: School Program > VCE > School-based Assessment Audit.

 Process

 Audit submissions are assessed by an Audit Panel, which is appointed by the VCAA.
-The information and materials submitted by schools through the audit questionnaire enable the VCAA to determine if the school-based assessment meets VCAA standards and requirements.

 The first stage of the school-based assessment audit takes place early in the typical delivery timeline for Unit 3 and Unit 4.
 This is to enable the VCAA to identify and address errors that may affect student outcomes.
 The VCAA understands that school-based assessment material may not be fully developed at the time of audit.
 Schools may submit incomplete or draft assessment materials for audit, and in cases where assessment materials have not yet been drafted, the audit questionnaire allows schools to provide written details of any planned assessment.